Asst. Head Coach / Def. Coordinator / OLB

 |PHONE: (803) 321-5688||EMAIL: firstname.lastname@example.org|

-Stephen Flynn enters his eighth season as the Newberry College defensive coordinator and his 15th year as an assistant football coach at Newberry.
+Stephen Flynn completed his eighth season as the Newberry College defensive coordinator and his 15th year as an assistant football coach at Newberry in 2017.
 He was elevated to Assistant Head Coach prior to the 2017 season.

 Flynn's defense was a major part of Newberry's 2016 South Atlantic Conference championship season.
 The Wolves finished the year ranked 10th in Division II in passing defense, giving up 166.6 yards per game.
 Newberry also attained top-25 national rankings in passing efficiency defense (21st - 108.88), scoring defense (22nd - 20.1 points per game), total defense (23rd - 316.1 yards per game), and sacks per game (25th - 2.92).